 Before going through our menu you must first make one of the most important decisions of the day.
 What kind of coffee should I get today?
-Refer to the coffee types chart above.
+Refer to the coffee types chart below.
 Decisions, decisions so many different types of coffee.
 We’ve got you covered with coffee at Eagle Cafe.
 Now, if your interested in a deeper dive on coffee and particularly the BEST coffee San Francisco has to offer, make sure to check out our in depth guide.

 We go through the coffee menu with such excitement, anxiously waiting for that fresh brew, the first sip ☕ We’ve all been there.
 They’re so many types of coffee.
 How can we make sure we choose the right one?

 Not all coffee drinks are brewed in the same way.
 Although the coffee drinks chart refers to the different coffee drinks